How to Naturally Repel Mosquitoes with Plants.

 Geranium leaves and flowers can be added fresh or candied to desserts to lend a lemony flavor.
 Leaves can be brewed into tea, steeped to create a lemony liqueur or flavored vinegar, made into jellies and sauces, added to butter or ice cream for a subtle flavor, and used as a garnish.

 Lemon Grass is usually ready for harvest near the end of the growing season.
 Pick individual stalks when they’ve grown to ½” thick and the plant is at least 12” tall.
 Just cut off at ground level with a sharp knife or twist off sideways from the main root crown (similar to picking rhubarb).
 After picking, remove outer, woody layers and leaf tips as they can be bitter.
 The bulbous portion and lower thicker stalks can be chopped like a scallion and added to stir-fries.
 The leaves can be dehydrated and used as a ground herb, as a whole dried leaf, or added to oils or vinegar for a lemony infusion.
 Fresh leaves can be bundled and submerged in hot water to make tea.
 The whole stalk makes a great skewer and adds lemony flavor to your shishkabobs.

-Many more plants – lantana, lavender, and creeping lemon thyme, just to name a few -- help deter mosquitoes and you’re probably already growing them in your garden!
 It’s not too late to start growing your Mosquito Repellent Garden.
 You don't have to pour on the bug spray to protect your family from mosquitos and the scary diseases they carry.
 Give these gorgeous plants a try and take back your yard!